SMSpp-Project/CapacitatedFacilityLocationBlock/README.md

 wc & 4 in generate\_abstract\_constraints()).
 Furthermore, the
-`ScenarioReductionSolver` is provided that implements a bunch of fast heuristics for the specific version of CFL used in scenario reduction applications, i.e., such that
+`ScenarioReductionSolver` is provided that implements a bunch of fast heuristics for the specific version of CFL used in scenario reduction applications,

-* all facility capacities must equal 1.0 (allowing full probability mass assignment to any selected scenario)

-* customer demands represent scenario probabilities (automatically normalized if they don't sum to 1.0

-* number of facilities must equal number of customers (square distance matrix

-* transportation costs represent pairwise scenario distances

 Still, `CapacitatedFacilityLocationBlock` currently lacks some capabilities:

-* The transportation graph is fixed and complete, there is no way to specify that a specific user cannot be served by a specific facility (save by placing a huge cost on the corresponding arc).
+- The transportation graph is fixed and complete, there is no way to specify that a specific user cannot be served by a specific facility (save by placing a huge cost on the corresponding arc).

-* Changing customers' demands via the abstract representation is not allowed in the SF and the KF, since the same demand is replicated in multiple constraints; one could ask that all the changes happen at the same time and that the corresponding Modification are bunched together in
+- Changing customers' demands via the abstract representation is not allowed in the SF and the KF, since the same demand is replicated in multiple constraints; one could ask that all the changes happen at the same time and that the corresponding Modification are bunched together in